 These resources are for information purposes only and are not meant to be comprehensive.
-Referral to these resources does not imply the American College of Obstetricians and Gynecologists' endorsement of the organization, the organization, the organization's website, or the content of the resource.
+Referral to these resources does not imply the American College of Obstetricians and Gynecologists' endorsement of the organization, the without notice.

+This document reflects emerging clinical and scientific advances as of the date issued and is organization's website, or the content of the resource.
 The resources may chan subject to change.
 The information should not be construed as dictating an exclusive course of treatment or procedure to be followed.